How to make Fruit Gin

 2. Place the fruit in a microwavable bowl and heat on full power for a couple of minutes.

 3. Place the fruit and sugar in a large sterilised jar.
-Pour over the Gin and give it a good shake.
+Pour over the Gin and give it a good shake for a couple of minutes.

 4. Over the next week, give the jar a good shake twice a day until all the sugar has dissolved.
 Once the sugar has dissolved, store in a dark cupboard for around 4 weeks.

-5. Strain the berries and mixture and discard the berries.
+5. After 4 weeks, strain the berries and mixture and discard the berries.
 You should be left with a sweet tasting gin.
-If not, add more sugar.
+If not, add a little more sugar.

 Easter BBQ down the allotment